oracle/weblogic-deploy-tooling/documentation/4.0/content/release-notes/_index.md

           Source overrides for the STB data source set in the model.
 - #1659 - Fixed an issue with the Create Domain Tool where it was ignoring any Data Source overrides for the OPSS data source set in the model when fixing the jps-copfig.xml and jps-config-jse.xml files.
+- #1660 - Fixed an issue with the Update Domain Tool running in online mode against a JRF domain that was causing extra analysis of applications and libraries that the JRF domain typedef declares as filtered.

 #### Known Issues
 - SSH support requires a reasonably recent version of Bouncy Castle.
 WDT picks up Bouncy Castle from WLST so, for example,